muellerzr/Running-with-fastai/README.md

   * Similar to the Migration guides in the docs
   * Potential here to finally do keypoint heatmaps
   * Exploring IceVision, fasthugs, and other related libraries.
 Guest speakers from said libraries to discuss their headaches, solutions, etc
+* Deployment scenarios:
+  * All library vs some vs none, how to do what and where

 Basically getting stranger and stranger to help people see just what all you can do